kevinlin1/kevinlin1.github.io/cs61a/python-notional-machine/index.md

 Like we demonstrated earlier, this function call to `mul(1, 2)` is not a **final value**.
 We must evaluate this function call before proceeding.
 The first function call to `mul` gives us 2 in return which is the final value we were looking for.
 Plugging back into `make_adder`, we can imagine the original call looks something like `make_adder(2)(3)`.

 At this point, we've completely evaluated all of `make_adder`'s operands.
-As the second operation, we can call `make_adder(2)` which returns the higher-order function, `hof` whose parent is the `make_adder` frame.
+As the second operation, we can call `make_adder(2)` which returns the higher-order function, `adder` whose parent is the `make_adder` frame.
 But we have not done anything with this function just yet.

-To help illustrate where we’re at after calling the frame, you can think of the original call as now looking like `hof(3)`.
-Evaluating this as we would normally, we can open a frame for `hof` and call it with 3 as the argument.
-The body of `hof` tells us to add `n + x` which returns 5 in this case, the answer to the original computation.
+To help illustrate where we’re at after calling the frame, you can think of the original call as now looking like `adder(3)`.
+Evaluating this as we would normally, we can open a frame for `adder` and call it with 3 as the argument.
+The body of `adder` tells us to add `n + x` which returns 5 in this case, the answer to the original computation.

 It might seem like an awful lot of work to do such a simple computation, but it’s important that we practice all of these steps.
 With higher-order functions, the first function call to `make_adder(n)` should return a function which will become the new **operator** to some other argument, `x`.
-We’ll still have to perform the same steps of inspecting `make_adder` and its arguments before opening the `make_adder` frame, but there’s an added layer of complexity as `make_adder`’s `hof` is the **operator** for another set of arguments.
+We’ll still have to perform the same steps of inspecting `make_adder` and its arguments before opening the `make_adder` frame, but there’s an added layer of complexity as `make_adder`’s `adder` is the **operator** for another set of arguments.